ElenaStoeva/web-development/design-plan/design-journey.md

 6. Add more user credentials to the database.
 7. Implement user access.
 8. Polish design of website.
+9. Clean up and organize code.
+10. Fix filled values in Edit form on the Edit page.
+11. Test all pages.
 ```

 ### Accessibility Audit (Final Submission)